 It’s the rubbish exercise training and performance plateaus.

-It’s the irrational angry outbursts and emotional floods of tears with everyone and everything.
+It’s the irrational angry outbursts and emotional rollercoasters with everyone and everything.

 It’s the recurring illnesses and holiday breakdowns.